orlp/golf-cpu/specs.md

 upwards.
 There is no implicitly addressed _ztack_ pointer in _GOLF_, but `z` will always be `0xf0000000` at program startup.

-Memory address `0xffffffff` is special - stores to this address will be written to the virtual machine's stdin, reads come from stdout.
+The byte at memory address `0xffffffff` is special - stores to this address will be written to the virtual machine's stdin, reads come from stdout.

 Instructions do not live in regular memory - they're in a seperate instruction memory that's neither readable nor writable.
 This memory starts at address `0`.
 Jump